-5.0 System Architecture
+1.6 System Architecture

-A simplified architectural diagram of the Lepton camera module is shown in Figure 4.
+A simplified architectural diagram of the Lepton camera module is shown in Figure 2.

-Figure 4 - Lepton Architecture
+Figure 2 - Lepton Architecture

-The lens assembly focuses infrared radiation from the scene onto an 80x60 array of thermal detectors with 17micron pitch.
-Each detector element is a vanadium-oxide (VOx) microbolometer whose temperature fluctuates in response to incident flux.
+The lens assembly focuses infrared radiation from the scene onto an array of thermal detectors with 17μm or 12μm pitch.
+Each detector element is a vanadium-oxide (VOx) microbolometer whose temperature varies in response to incident flux.
 The change in temperature causes a proportional change in each microbolometer's resistance.
 VOx provides a high temperature coefficient of resistance (TCR) and low 1/f noise, resulting in excellent thermal sensitivity and stable uniformity.
 The microbolometer array is grown monolithically on top of a readout integrated circuit (ROIC) to comprise the complete focal plane array (FPA).
-Once per frame, the ROIC senses the resistance of each detector by applying a bias voltage and integrating the resulting current for a finite period of time called the integration period.

-The shutter assembly periodically blocks radiation from the scene and presents a uniform thermal signal to the sensor array, allowing an update to internal correction terms used to improve image quality.
+For shuttered configurations, the shutter assembly periodically blocks radiation from the scene and presents a uniform thermal signal to the sensor array, allowing an update to internal correction terms used to improve image quality.
 For applications in which there is little to no movement of the Lepton camera relative to the scene (for example, fixed-mount security applications), the shutter assembly is recommended.
 For applications in which there is ample movement (for example, handheld applications), the shutter assembly is less essential although still capable of providing slight improvement to image quality, particularly at start-up and when the ambient temperature varies rapidly.
+The shutter is also used as a reference for improved radiometric performance.